mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

 # Stream data into MongoDB Atlas using AWS Glue

 ## Introduction:
-It demonstrate the seamless integration of AWS Glue, AWS Kinesis, and MongoDB Atlas has emerged as a powerful solution for ETL (Extract, Transform, Load) operations, offering seamless data flow and efficient management across diverse environments.
+It demonstrates the seamless integration of AWS Glue, AWS Kinesis, and MongoDB Atlas has emerged as a powerful solution for ETL (Extract, Transform, Load) operations, offering seamless data flow and efficient management across diverse environments.

 It demonstrates a CDK app with an instance of a stack (`kinesis-glue-aws-cdk`)

 ## [MongoDB Atlas](https://www.mongodb.com/atlas)
-MongoDB Atlas is an all purpose database having features like Document Model, Geo-spatial , Time-seires, hybrid deployment, multi cloud services.
+MongoDB Atlas is an all-purpose database having features like Document Model, Geo-spatial, Time Series, Hybrid deployment, and multi-cloud services.
-It evolved as "Developer Data Platform", intended to reduce the developers workload on development and management the database environment.
+It evolved as a "Developer Data Platform", intended to reduce the developers' workload  and management of the database environment.
-It also provide a free tier to test out the application / database features.
+It also provides a free tier to test out the application/database features.

 ## [AWS Glue](https://aws.amazon.com/glue/)

 AWS Glue is a fully managed serverless data integration service that makes it easy to extract, transform, and load (ETL) from various data sources for analytics and data processing with Apache Spark ETL jobs.
-In this application, we will receive the incoming requests from producers and process them using Glue Jobs to store in S3 and into MongoDB.
+In this application, we will receive incoming requests from producers and process them using Glue Jobs to store them in S3 and MongoDB.
 Let us assume each request produces an event like the one shown below,

 ## [AWS Kinesis](https://aws.amazon.com/kinesis/)